regular-ui/regular-ui/README.md

 ## Docs

 All documentations are saved in the directory of `./doc`.
-You can download the package to view.
-We will build a website soon for the convenience.
+You can read it on [RawGit][documentation] conveniently or download this package in advance.

 ## Browser Support